Iran parliament to investigate blogger's death

-DUBAI (Reuters) - Iran’s parliament will investigate the death of a blogger in police custody, a lawmaker said on Sunday following international condemnation of the incident.
+DUBAI (Reuters) - A parliamentary committee will look into the death of an Iranian blogger in police custody, an Iranian lawmaker said on Sunday, following international condemnation of the incident.

-Sattar Beheshti was arrested in his home on October 30, rights groups reported, after receiving death threats.
-The 35-year-old who ran an anti-government blog died possibly as a result of torture, Amnesty International said last week.
+Sattar Beheshti, 35, was arrested in his home on October 30, rights groups said, after receiving death threats due to his anti-government blog.
+He died in custody, possibly as a result of torture, Amnesty International said in a statement last week.

-Deputy parliament speaker Mohammad Hassan Abu-Torabi Fard said on Sunday a committee would investigate Beheshti’s death, according to the Mehr news agency.
+On Sunday, deputy parliament speaker Mohammad Hassan Abu-Torabi Fard said a special committee would investigate Beheshti’s death, according to the Mehr news agency.

-“The national security and foreign policy committee of Parliament has investigated this topic and has formed a committee in this regard,” Abu-Torabi Fard was quoted as saying.
+“The national security and foreign policy committee of Parliament has investigated this topic and has formed a committee in this regard,” Abu-Torabi Fard was quoted as saying by Mehr.

-Conservative and outspoken lawmaker Ahmad Tavakoli, who represents Tehran, criticized Iran’s judiciary for failing to address Beheshti’s death.
+Conservative and outspoken lawmaker Ahmad Tavakoli, who represents Tehran, criticized Iran’s judiciary for being silent on Beheshti’s death.

 “I recommend that instead of dealing harshly with bloggers, you go after corrupt officials,” Tavakoli said, according to Mehr.